Get a No-Obligation DAS Estimate

 When necessary, Seamless Cellular custom designs in-building systems that utilize both DAS and Small Cell technologies.
 Small Cells are low-powered cellular radio access nodes that operate in both licensed and unlicensed spectrums.
 They have a range of up to several miles and are used for in-building and outdoor wireless service in areas requiring much higher user capacity.
 Seamless Cellular will review your facility requirements and propose the best solution which may result in a combination of both technologies.

 Maximize Your Building’s Revenue Potential Through Positive Customer Experience

 Nearly 80% of communications happen indoors.
 Increasingly, tenants are demanding seamless cellular reception inside.
 Reliable indoor connectivity is now considered a necessity, not just an amenity.
-We offer the perfect sized system for your indoor coverage and capacity needs.
+We offer the perfect-sized system for your indoor coverage and capacity needs.
 Install a reliable cellular indoor wireless solution from Seamless Cellular and keep your customers coming back.

-A passive DAS uses passive RF components such as coaxial cable, splitters, taps, and couplers to distribute signal inside a building.
+A passive DAS uses passive RF components such as coaxial cables, splitters, taps, and couplers to distribute signals inside a building.
 The farther the antenna is from the signal source and any amplifiers, the more attenuation (loss) there will be in the power broadcast from that antenna.
 Designing a passive DAS correctly requires calculating precise link budgets to make sure the outputted power at each antenna is equal.

 Passive DAS deployments are typically simpler than other types of distributed antenna systems, which our customers appreciate.
 However, performance limitations often mean that we recommend active or hybrid DAS systems for medium-sized and larger buildings.